Last Updated: 1 month ago

-Even with all the medical and scientific advancements, the question, ‘is wearing a hearing aid a disability?’ consistently comes up in our thoughts and conversations with others.
+Even with all the medical and scientific advancements, the question, ‘Is wearing a hearing aid a disability?’ consistently comes up in our thoughts and conversations with others.

 Has someone ever told you?
 “I’m surprised.
 You don’t sound and look deaf at all!”
 It is a typical response we would get when speaking to someone who has just found out we have hearing loss.
 Consequently, this comment is so awkward on the receiving end.
 It’s filled with perceptions and biases that lead us to believe that there is universal reasoning behind what it means to be a person without hearing.